JHart96/bison_examples/examples/binary_data.md

 # Conclusion

-In this guide we have shown how to apply the social preference model to binary presence/absence data and how to conduct subsequent analyses, while maintaining uncertainty through the whole process.
+In this guide we have shown how to apply the edge weight model to binary presence/absence data and how to conduct subsequent analyses, while maintaining uncertainty through the whole process.
 Though this process is quite hands-on, it provides a huge amount of flexibility for conducting animal social network analyses in a robust and interpretable way.